OpenTermsArchive/contrib-versions/Microsoftstore/Privacy Policy.md

     Individual advertising companies may also offer their own opt-out capabilities plus more advanced advertising choices.
 For instance, Microsoft’s advertising preference and opt-out controls are available at http://choice.live.com/advertisementchoice/.
 Please note that opting out does not mean that you will stop getting ads or see fewer ads. however, if you do opt out, the ads that you receive will no longer be behaviorally targeted.
 In addition, opting out does not stop information from being collected.

-Our Use of Web Beacons
+Our use of web beacons

 Microsoft web pages may contain electronic images known as web beacons - sometimes called single-pixel gifs - that may be used to help deliver cookies on our sites, let us count users who have visited those pages and deliver co-branded services.
 We may include web beacons in our promotional e-mail messages or newsletters to determine whether messages have been opened and acted upon.